schibout/sfdc-DataFactory/README.md

 }
 ```

-Once this class is registered in the DataFactory, the `DataFactory.Contact.one();` operation works in the new environment without changing the tests.
+Once this class is registered in the DataFactory_Object Custom Metadata Type, the `DataFactory.get('Contact').one();` operation works in the new environment without changing the tests.

 While this package includes a `DataFactory` Apex class that can be deployed and used in a Salesforce Org, the implementation is, at this time, overly simple and not of much use.
 Instead, this project should be used as a template for implementing an extensible `DataFactory` into your own project.